Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 03.25.24 UTC
+- WIB: Minggu, 1 Desember 2024 04.22.49 UTC
-- WITA: Minggu, 1 Desember 2024 04.25.24 UTC
+- WITA: Minggu, 1 Desember 2024 05.22.49 UTC
-- WIT: Minggu, 1 Desember 2024 05.25.24 UTC
+- WIT: Minggu, 1 Desember 2024 06.22.49 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational